Jeff Schultz: Playing career

 Schultz was drafted by the Washington Capitals in the first round, 27th overall, in the 2004 NHL Entry Draft as one of the Capitals' three first-round picks that year.

 Schultz spent four seasons (2002–03 to 2005–06) in the Western Hockey League (WHL) with the Calgary Hitmen.
 He played seven games in the 2005–06 playoffs for the Capitals' top minor league affiliate, the Hershey Bears, helping them capture the Calder Cup.

 Schultz made his NHL debut for the Capitals on December 22, 2006, against the New Jersey Devils.
 He played four games with Washington before being returned to Hershey.
 At the end of the season, Schultz had played in 38 games with the Capitals.

-Schultz was nicknamed "Mr. Nasty" by Pierre McGuire early in 2010.
+Schultz was nicknamed "Mr. Nasty" by Pierre McGuire in January 2010.
 At the end of the 2009–10 season, Schultz led the NHL in the plus-minus statistical category with a +50 rating, becoming the first Capital to do so.

 A record was set by Schultz in the 2011 Stanley Cup playoffs in Washington's 4–2 loss to the Tampa Bay Lightning in Game 1 of the Eastern Conference Semi-finals.
 He was on the ice for a post-season record 119 consecutive minutes without being scored upon in the Stanley Cup playoffs, before Steve Downie of the Lightning scored a goal.

 On July 2, 2013, after two successive diminishing seasons on the Capitals, Schultz was given a compliance buyout of his final year of his contract with Washington, releasing him as an unrestricted free agent.

 On July 5, 2013, he was signed as a free agent by the Los Angeles Kings to a one-year deal.